by Colleen McGuire

 We are so thankful our captain had the integrity to wait.
 The next day the weather turned positively perfect.
 We took off just as the sun rose over Cappadocia’s otherworldly horizon.
 Minimal wind kept our balloon afloat for one solid hour.
 We were rewarded with tremendous aerial views of the freaky rock obelisks of Dervant Valley.

 When I reached 100, I quit counting the balloons, and realized I was witnessing a visible display of lots of money in the sky.
 The scene of dozens of circus-like hot air balloons floating over a fairy tale landscape lent the activity a fantasy quality.
 To clinch the romance of the venture, upon landing we were handed glasses of champagne.
-It did not go unnoticed by Cat and me that our $200 payment included the cost of this fancy finale, but it would have been
+It did not go unnoticed by Cat and me that our $200 payment included the cost of this fancy finale, but it

 churlish of us not